 Administrative responsibility for the advising program at Kennesaw State University resides ultimately with the vice president for academic affairs and the vice president for student success and enrollment services.
 The academic deans are directly responsible for administering the advising program in their respective colleges.
-The director of the CAPS Center, along with the assistant director of advising and the administrative coordinator of advising, directly administers the program for undeclared and learning support students.
+The director of the CAPS Center, with the associate director of advising, directly administers the program for undeclared and learning support students.